VibhorJaiswal/daagy-ai/README.md

 **Daagy** is a terminal-based AI assistant that follows natural language instructions to perform system tasks, answer questions, and much more — powered by Google Gemini under the hood.

+It can also debug itself by reading command outputs and deciding the next steps on its own.

 ## 🚀 Features